coderantidote/Subtitle-Translator/README.md

 -----
 1.0.3
 -----
-Fix Block Time Translate
+Fixed problem of translating time part of subtitle.
-Fix ASCII conversion for time text
+Fixed ASCII conversion for time text
 -----
 1.0.2
 -----